Liberal Arts and Sciences with Advisement Area in Social Science

 Associate in Arts (A.A.)

-Opportunities abound with an education in the social sciences.
-This flexible advisement area allows you to build a foundation to take your educational and career aspirations in many different directions.
-FLCC's advisement area can open the door to a wide variety of career opportunities, from education to public administration to social work, just to name a few.
+With an education in the social sciences, opportunities await you!
+This flexible advisement area allows you to take your educational and career aspirations in many different directions.
+FLCC's advisement area can open the door to a wide variety of career opportunities, from education to public administration to social work.

-This degree with an advisement area in social science encourages you to examine your role in society by sponsoring voter registrations and participating in the OXFAM hunger banquet.
+The A.A. degree with an advisement area in the social sciences encourages you to examine your role in society by sponsoring voter registrations and participating in the OXFAM hunger banquet.
 Guest speakers in various fields of politics, anthropology, history, and psychology often visit classes or are invited to present their views.

 The A.A.
 Liberal Arts Program

-The Associate in Arts (A.A.) degree at Finger Lakes Community College is designed for students who intend to transfer to pursue a baccalaureate degree, with courses equivalent to those offered during the freshman and sophomore years at most four-year colleges and universities.
+The A.A. degree at Finger Lakes Community College is designed for you to successfully transfer to pursue a baccalaureate degree, with courses equivalent to those offered during the freshman and sophomore years at most four-year colleges and universities.

 The degree is recognized in transfer (articulation) agreements with a large number of public and private four-year institutions in New York State and across the nation.

-Social Science Faculty hold advanced degrees in their respective disciplines, including anthropology, history, political science, psychology and sociology.
-Faculty bring a wealth of experience and knowledge to their teaching that ranges from supervising archaeological digs to researching psychological disorders, from examining popular culture to using qualitative and quantitative research methodologies to study patterns and trends among people.
-Social Science faculty are dedicated to helping students achieve their academic and career goals.
+The social science faculty holds advanced degrees in their respective disciplines including: anthropology, history, political science, psychology, and sociology.
+The faculty brings ample experience and knowledge to the classroom ranging from supervising archaeological digs to researching psychological disorders.
+In addition, it examines popular culture and uses qualitative and quantitative research methodologies to study patterns and trends among people.
+The faculty is dedicated to helping you achieve your academic and career goals.

-Many new students who are undecided about their college major will apply for admission into the A.A. or A.S.
-Liberal Arts and Sciences program.
+A great percentage of new students that are undecided about their college major will apply for admission into the A.A. or A.S. liberal arts and sciences degree programs.
 It is more common than you may realize for students to be uncertain about their academic and career goals upon entering college.
-Even for those students who enter college with a declared major, statistics show that approximately 70% will change their major at least twice before graduating.

-The most important advice we can give undecided students is "don't get discouraged."
+It is important to keep in mind not to get discouraged.
 Instead, take these action steps toward your future:

-- A Career Services counselor can also help you with the Myers-Briggs Type Indicator and Strong Interest Inventory, self assessment and career guidance tools that help with career planning and offer insight into personal and professional development.
-Make an appointment at the Career Services Office to learn about these and other career guidance resources currently available.
+- A career services counselor can also help you with the Myers-Briggs Type Indicator and Strong Interest Inventory, self-assessment and career guidance tools that help with career planning and offer insight into personal and professional development.
+Make an appointment at the career services office to learn about these and other career guidance resources that are currently available.
 After you complete an assessment, your scores will be interpreted for you and discussed with you at an individual appointment.

 - When selecting your course schedule (with the help of your advisor), try to choose courses in a variety of disciplines.
-After a few courses, students often get a clearer picture of their favorite and least favorite subject areas.
+After a few courses, you will get a clearer picture of your favorite and least favorite subject areas.